Bryce Paup: Professional career

+On March 8, 1995, the Bills signed Paup to a three-year contract worth $7.6 million with a $3.3 million signing bonus that would pair him with Bruce Smith in a 3-4 defense that had Paup assigned to "line up over the tight end and rush the quarterback all game."
 In 1995, his first season with the Buffalo Bills, Paup was named NFL Defensive Player of the Year by the Associated Press.
 Paup led the NFL with 17.5 sacks, the fourth-highest single-season total of the 1990s.
 Paup has been considered one of the top 50 players in Bills history.
 NFL Total Access listed him as one of the Top 10 free agents of all time.